apache/kylin/website/_docs16/tutorial/cube_spark.md

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/3_spark_cubing_step.png)

 When Kylin executes this step, you can monitor the status in Yarn resource manager.
-Click the "Application Master" link will open Spark web UI, it shows much more detailed information.
+Click the "Application Master" link will open Spark web UI, it shows the progress of each stage and the detailed information.

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/4_job_on_rm.png)